kuai-lab/eaai25_complex_A2V/README.md

 ```bash
 $ bash train.sh
 ```

+### Preprocess Data
-If you want to use a custom dataset, only videos shorter than 10 seconds are allowed, and they should be prepared separately as frames and audio.
+If you want to use custom datasets, only videos shorter than 10 seconds are allowed, and they should be prepared separately as frames and audio.
 ```plaintext
 dataset/
 ├── video_001/